Nonlocal and multipoint boundary value problems for linear evolution equations: The implementation of the Fokas transform method for multipoint value problems

 Part~(b) is theoretically straightforward, as the solution of the linear system is simply given by an application of Cramer's rule.
 However, deriving an explicit formula via Cramer's rule is not straightforward, due to the size and complexity of the matrix $\mathcal{A}$.

-If $m=1$, then the Dirichlet-to-Neumann map~\eqref{eqn:DtoN.n} is $2n\times2n$, but a simpler $n\times n$ formulation has been found by exploiting the adjoint boundary conditions~\cite{FS2015a}, or by directly reducing the $2n\times2n$ system~\cite{Smi2012a}.
+If $m=1$, then the Dirichlet-to-Neumann map~\eqref{eqn:DtoN.n} is $2n\times2n$, but a simpler $n\times n$ formulation has been found by exploiting the adjoint boundary conditions~\cite{FS2016a}, or by directly reducing the $2n\times2n$ system~\cite{Smi2012a}.
 It is expected that similar approaches may be applied for $m>1$, but it is not necessary to do so in order to achieve~(b) in some generality.

 We must mention here another important issue.
 The determinant $\det\mathcal{A}=\Delta(\la)$ is in general an exponential polynomial function of the complex parameter $\la$, therefore it will have countably many zeros $\la_j\in\C$.
-The location of these zeros depends on the particular given conditions, but can be estimated asymptotically using general results in complex analysis~\cite{Lan1931a}.
+The location of these zeros depends on the particular multipoint conditions, but can be estimated asymptotically using general results in complex analysis~\cite{Lan1931a}.
 In certain cases, for example when the operator is self-adjoint, it is possible to deform the contour integral solution representation~\eqref{eqn:q.implicit} onto small circular contours about these zeros of $\Delta$, and, via a residue calculation, obtain a series representation of the solution to the initial-multipoint value problem.
-However, we emphasize that, even for $m=1$, it is known that it is not always possible to obtain such a series representation~\cite{FS2015a, Pel2005a}.
+However, we emphasize that, even for $m=1$, it is known that it is not always possible to obtain such a series representation~\cite{FS2016a, Pel2005a}.
 We leave the study of the criteria that guarantee the existence of such alternative series solutions to a subsequent paper.

-In what follows we analyse this system for the case of second and third order, i.e.\ $n=2$ or $3$, and derive explicit formulas for the solution.
+In what follows we analyse this system for the case of second and third order, i.e.\ $n=2$ or $3$, and derive explicit formulae for the solution.
 The second order case appears most commonly in the literature, and has direct applications \cite{bastys2005}.
 We include consideration of the third order case as the solution generally has a very different behaviour.
 Heuristically, this is due to the effect of the boundary conditions destroying the self-adjoint structure of the spatial operator, as discussed in~\cite{PS2013a}.
 Indeed, for third order problems, the operator may be degenerate irregular (in the sense of~\cite{Loc2000a,Loc2008a}), yet yield well-posed problems.
-The spectral theory associated with such problems is strikingly different to that for Birkhoff-regular problems~\cite{FS2015a,Smi2015b}.
+The spectral theory associated with such problems is strikingly different to that for Birkhoff-regular problems~\cite{FS2016a}.
 Such degenerate-irregular well-posed problems do not occur for $n=2$.

 In parallel with the situation for two-point initial-boundary value problems, we expect that $n=2$ and $n=3$ are typical of even and odd order multipoint problems, and the higher order cases add technical challenges but no new mathematical properties.